Clay County, Florida

-Clay County is located in the northeastern part of the U.S. state of Florida.
-As of 2020, the population was 218,245.
-Its county seat is Green Cove Springs.
-It is included in the Jacksonville metropolitan statistical area.
+Clay County is a county located in the northeastern part of the U.S. state of Florida along the west bank of the St. Johns River.
+As of 2020, the population was 218,245 and in 2023, that number increased to 232,439, making it the third largest county in the Jacksonville metropolitan area.
+While most of the county is unincorporated, there are 4 municipalities with Green Cove Springs being the county seat and the unincorporated Lakeside CDP being the largest place.
 It is named in honor of Henry Clay, a famous American statesman, member of the United States Senate from Kentucky, and United States Secretary of State in the 19th century.